BlueOnyx 5210R manual install

 Just wait until that is done and you will then be asked if you want to configure the IPv4 network settings.
 Confirm "yes" by pressing return if you plan on using IPv4.
 That will allow you to specify the server IPv4 IP Address, Network Mask, Gateway and the DNS server it should use.
 Afterwards it'll ask you if you want to configure IPv6.
 If you don't want to assign an IPv6 IP address, choose "no" and press enter.
 A summary screen will show you the network details and then the network settings will be applied.

 Some required service restarts will happen automatically and then final screen confirms that your BlueOnyx 5210R is ready to use.
 It'll also show you how and where to reach the GUI interface.

 This install procedure only works for BlueOnyx 5210R.
 While the 5209R manual install was already pretty neat, the install procedure for BlueOnyx 5210R is by far the cleanest we've ever managed to roll out.
-Still: Consider this a pre-release or "Release Candidate" until we have the 5210R ISO image out and had some additional testers sink their teeth into the install procedure.

 There are two notable differences between BlueOnyx 5210R and previous versions in regards to enabled services: Both "NetworkManager" and "Firewalld" are enabled by default.
 "NetworkManager" is now a must-have item, as RedHat/CentOS made it nearly impossible to configure the network without it.
 Even "/sbin/ifup" is now a shortcut to "NetworkManager" and that will only activate interfaces if they are under control of "NetworkManager".
 For added security we chose to enable "Firewalld" by default as well.
 It already has all common ports used by BlueOnyx open.
 You can however choose to disable Firewalld in case you don't like it being active.
 Disabling it has no negative effect on BlueOnyx itself.